 Lower-cost PPSU fittings can also be used as an alternative to many brass fittings.
-PPSU is a mechanically high loadbearing and extremely impact-resistant special plastic material recommended by the German Technical and Scientific Association for Gas and Water (DVGW).
+PPSU is a mechanically high load-bearing and extremely impact-resistant special plastic material recommended by the German Technical and Scientific Association for Gas and Water (DVGW).
 The TECEflex PPSU fittings are corrosion resistant and hygienically clean.
 The use of PPSU fittings is restricted to heating, potable water and compressed air installation.
-Use in gas installation is not permitted.